8.3: Negative Messages

 8.3.3: Avoiding Disaster in Bad-news Messages

 Delivering bad news can be dangerous if it angers the reader so much that they are motivated to fight back.
 If you’re not careful with what you say, that message can be used as evidence in a court case that, when read by a judge or jury, could compromise your position.
-You can lower the risk of being litigated against by following the general principles given below when delivering bad news.
+You can lower the risk of being litigated by following the general principles given below when delivering bad news.

 8.3.3.1: Avoid Negative or Abusive Language

 Sarcasm, profanity, harsh accusations, and abusive or insulting language may feel good to write in a fit of anger but, in the end, make everyone’s lives more difficult.
-When someone sends an inflammatory message and it’s interpreted by the reader as harmful to their reputation, it could legally qualify as libel that is legitimately actionable.
+When someone sends an inflammatory message, and it’s interpreted by the reader as harmful to their reputation, it could legally qualify as libel that is legitimately actionable.
 Even if you write critically about a rival company’s product or service by stating (as if factually) that it’s dangerous, whereas your version of the product or service is safer and better, this can be considered defamation or libel.
-If said aloud and recorded, perhaps on a smart phone’s voice recorder, it is slander and can likewise be litigated.
+If said aloud and recorded, perhaps on a smartphone’s voice recorder, it is slander and can likewise be litigated.
 It’s much better to always write courteously and maturely, even under difficult circumstances, to avoid fallout that involves expensive court proceedings.

 8.3.3.2: Avoid Oversharing but Tell the Truth

 When your job is to provide a convincing rationale that might make the recipient of bad news accept it as reasonable, be careful with what details you disclose.
 When rejecting a job applicant, for instance, you must be especially careful not to lay all your cards on the table by sharing the scoring sheets of the winning and rejected candidates, nor even summarize them.
-Though that would give them full picture, it would open you up to a flood of complaints and legal or human-rights challenges picking apart every little note.
+Though that would give them the full picture, it would open you up to a flood of complaints and legal or human-rights challenges picking apart every little note.
 Instead, you would simply wish the rejected candidate luck in their ongoing job search.
 When you must provide detail, avoid saying anything bad about anyone so that you can’t be accused of libel and taken to court for it.
 Provide only as much information as is necessary to provide a convincing rationale.

 At the same, it’s important that you tell the truth so that you can’t be challenged on the details.
 If you are inconsistent or contradictory in your explanation, it may invite scrutiny and accusations of lying.
 Even making false claims by exaggerating may give the reader the wrong impression, which can lead to serious consequences if acted upon.
 Though some might say that omitting the truth is a form of lying, telling the truth selectively is the necessary compromise of a professional constrained by competing obligations to both the organization they represent and the reader who they don’t want to anger or severely disappoint.